Skip to content

 def emoji_generator(index, shortname, alias, uc, alt, title, category, options, md)

 Each different kind of output is controlled by a different emoji generator function, but all generator functions have the same input format.
-The options object is the same object that is specified in in the extensions settings and is shared with the index as well.
+The options object is the same object that is specified in the extensions settings and is shared with the index as well.

 Parameter Type Description